Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning: Proposed Method

 To train our proposed HDN, we design a loss function combining the Charbonnier loss ~\cite{charbonnier1994two} and the proposed hierarchical contrastive loss.
 We regard the Charbonnier loss as a pixel-wise loss, which is used between the recovered images and the ground truth images at each scale.
 The Charbonnier loss is defined as:

-where $A_{k}$ and $P_{k}$ represent the dehazing image and ground-truth image respectively. $k$ is the index of the image scale level in the model.
+where $A_{k}$ and $P_{k}$ represent the dehazed image and ground-truth image respectively. $k$ is the index of the image scale level in the model.
 The constant $\varepsilon$ is empirically set to $10^{-3}$.
+With this constant, the network trained with Charbonnier loss can better handle outliers and improve performance over $\mathcal{L}_{2}$ loss function.
+In addition, the network can converge faster~\cite{charbonnier1994two}.
 The final loss function $\mathcal{L}_{\text{total}}$ to train our proposed HDN is determined as follows:

 where $\mathcal{L}_{\text {char}}$ is the Charbonnier loss, $\mathcal{L}_{\text {hcl}}$ is the proposed hierarchical contrastive loss. $\lambda$ is a hyper-parameter to balance these two loss terms, which is empirically set to $0.1$.